Digital Signage in Montreal: Transforming the City’s Visual Landscape

 Know The Regulations on Digital Signage in Montreal

-1. Downtown Core (Centre-Ville): Permits required for displays larger than 2 square meters
+• Downtown Core (Centre-Ville): Permits are required for digital displays over 2 square meters

 Brightness and Timing Restrictions

-• Displays facing residential areas must dim by 50% after 9 PM
+• Displays facing homes must dim 50% after 9 PM

-• Animated content must not change more frequently than every 6 seconds in pedestrian areas
+• Animated content can’t change more than once every 6 seconds in pedestrian-heavy zones

-3. Include a photometric plan for brightness compliance
+3. Include a photometric study to prove brightness compliance

-4. Get approval from building owner (if applicable)
+4. Get approval from the property owner (if you’re leasing space)

 High-resolution digital signage displays at Bell Centre Montreal, enhancing fan experience with live game updates, advertisements, and event promotions.